-In other words, its heading up. short, when the arrow turns green, that means S.A.M. predicts an opportunity.
+In other words, its heading up.
+In short, when the arrow turns green, that means S.A.M. predicts an opportunity.
 So to recap...
 If I we see squeeze score of 1 inside the daily column...
 That tells me the pressure is now releasing and the stock is beginning its upward move.
 This is the best time to buy.
 And here if we pull up a chart of JNPR stock...